rudla/multiloops/README.md

 * START  - restart with new board
 * SELECT - restart with board of different size (cycle through 4 sizes)
-* OPTION - highlight tiles with some loose ends
+* HELP - highlight tiles with some loose ends
+* OPTION - show ownership map of tiles

-Inactive cursor are hidden after cca.
+Inactive cursors are hidden after cca.
 10 seconds.
+They appear again when the joystick is used.